Before we answer the question, “What is a data catalog?” keep this in mind…

 But does every data catalog meet the criteria?
 Not quite.

 Think about it.
 Your data catalog must empower your workforce so they can get more information from your data investments, gain better data insights as a whole, and make smart decisions quickly.
-If your data catalog can’t do that, it’s not a modern data catalog.
-How do you recognize the modern from the old-school?
+If your data catalog can’t do that, it’s not an enterprise data catalog.
+How do you recognize the enterprise from the old-school?

 What types of data catalogs are there?